Writing for Literary Journals: Demystifying the Publication Process

 Write Around the World with Amherst Writers & Artists

-Throughout the month of May, AWA workshop facilitators across the globe volunteer to offer donation-based writing sessions, with proceeds to benefit AWA and its mission.
-Register at Amherst Writers & Artists.
+Throughout the month of May, AWA workshop facilitators across the globe volunteered to offer donation-based writing sessions, with proceeds to benefit AWA and its mission.
+Check out the blog post on my session!

 Online Reading: Creative Sonoma's Emerging Writers